alakajam-team/alakajam-poc/README.md

 <img src="https://raw.githubusercontent.com/alakajam-team/alakajam-poc/master/static/images/logo-v2.png" />

-An early proof of concept for an improved Alakajam! site architecture.
+A proof of concept for an improved Alakajam! site architecture.
+The goal is to eventually expand it into a new major version of the website.

 ## Initial setup